UU-Human-Evolution/1MB335/Lab6.md

   + Answer the main question of your project
   + Explain the outcome of your reflections (see questions above)

 ---
+## Back-up submission: Written report

+In case you could not finish in time or if you are unable to present on March 6th, please let the teaching assistants know and submit a written document with your trees and 15-30 lines (or more if you are inspired) answering the questions through Studium.
+Do not forget to indicate which question you worked with and which species were included in the dataset.
+Exceptionally one submission by group is allowed - but remember to state the people involved.

+---
 ## END OF LABS, PLEASE READ THIS PART